codealchemist/fsm-exam/README.md

 There's an assumed app, which is not part of this repo, which is the source of the actions that create messages in the queue that feeds the Mailer service.

+## How to run it

+Each project folder will work with `npm start` but you can start both the Mailer service and the Admin at the repo root level with:

+`npm start`

 ## Design concepts

 All systems are decoupled.
 This allows to manage and scale them independently.